The heart-specific proteome

 Table 2.
 The 12 genes with the highest level of enriched expression in heart.
 "Tissue distribution" describes the transcript detection (NX≥1) in heart as well as in all other tissues. "mRNA (tissue)" shows the transcript level in heart as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in heart and the tissue with second highest expression level.

 Protein expression of genes elevated in heart

-In-depth analysis of the elevated genes in heart using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in different functional compartments including proteins related to contraction or homeostasis and regeneration, as well as proteins selectively expressed in intercalated discs.
+In-depth analysis of the elevated genes in heart using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in different functional compartments including proteins related to contraction, homeostasis or selectively expressed in intercalated discs.

 Proteins specifically expressed in the heart related to contraction

 To allow for the continuously beating and the long contraction period, the heart muscle is different from skeletal muscle.
 As a result, several proteins related to contraction are only expressed in the heart.
 The primary structural proteins in the heart myocytes related to contraction are myosin and actin filaments, forming a striated pattern that can be observed in electron microscopy.
 Another protein family related to muscular contraction is the troponin family, regulating the binding of myosin to actin via conformational changes dependent on the calcium ion concentration in the cells.
 Examples of members of the myosin, actin and troponin families solely expressed in heart muscle include MYH7, ACTC1 and TNNI3.